October 2, 2013

 "But my cat has always gone outside," you protest.
 "I can't keep him in now."

-Not necessarily true.
+That's not necessarily true.
 Plenty of stray cats have been adopted and turned into happy indoor kitties who don't want to go out.
 The trick is to make the great indoors as fun and intriguing as the outdoors.

 - If your cat has never used a scratching post or a litter box, introduce both items well in advance of transitioning your cat to a life inside.

 - If you're feeding your cat outdoors, begin feeding him indoors.
-Then, instead of letting the cat back outside as soon as he's finished eating, keep him inside for gradually longer periods of time.
+Then, instead of letting your cat back outside as soon as he's finished eating, keep him inside for gradually longer periods of time.

 - If he tries to make a break for it when you open the door, rattle a jar of pennies or give him a squirt with a water gun.
 Never hit, kick, or yell at him; he'll become afraid of you.
-You can also train him to run away when the door is open by throwing a piece of kibble to the opposite side of the room.
+You can also train him to run away when the door is open by throwing a piece of kibble or cat treat to the opposite side of the room.